SamK/check_iftraffic_nrpe.py/README.md

 This is a Nagios plugin to check network traffic with NRPE on Linux.
 This script has been created because I like writing Python scripts.
+It returns perfdata values in B/s (bytes per seconds).

 Installation
 --------